 - Crop Circles: Peridot's escape pod landed in a tall grass meadow, creating a huge crater at the center of a glowing square/diamond pattern.
 After Steven starts to play around with it, he and Jenny write in the meadow "Steven Rulz".

-- Disappointed in You: Garnet says this to Steven for not contacting the Gems about finding Peridot's escape pod.
+- Disappointed in You: Garnet shames Steven for not contacting the Gems about finding Peridot's escape pod.

 - Enter Stage Window: Steven gets pizza slices thrown at his window to get his attention.

-- Evil Twin: Jenny describes herself as this to Kiki, though it's more a case of Foolish Sibling, Responsible Sibling.
+- Evil Twin: Jenny describes herself as "the evil twin" between herself and her sister Kiki, though it's more a case of Foolish Sibling, Responsible Sibling.

-- Flare Gun: The escape pod shoots one which bursts into a giant diamond pattern, allowing the Crystal Gems to locate it.
+- Flare Gun: The escape pod shoots a flare which bursts into a giant diamond pattern, allowing the Crystal Gems to locate it.

-- Freudian Slip: As they're defending Steven, Sour Cream blurts out "Just let him be a DJ!"
+- Freudian Slip: As the Cool Kids are defending Steven, Sour Cream blurts out "Just let him be a DJ!"

 - Genre Blindness: This is the second time the Cool Kids have found something related to the Gems and nearly gotten themselves killed playing with it.
 The only difference is Steven also somewhat irresponsible, rather than just having failed to dissuade them.